Optimising the shape of photometric redshift distributions with clustering cross-correlations: Conclusions

 Additionally, we made the assumption that the reference sample is fully representative of the photometric sample.
 Future applications therefore require studies of how incomplete reference samples and noise influence the cross-correlation measurements between the photometric and reference sample and how it impacts the quality of the inferred tomographic bins.

-While finalising this work, \citet{Zuntz21} put forward a paper on the optimisation of the tomographic binning ratty for the DESC 3x2pt analysis.
-In particular, the {\sc ComplexSOM} method utilises a matrix of auto- and cross-power spectra, which is a statistic similar to the one employed in this work, in order to optimise the parameters that determine the redshift bin edges of the galaxy sample.
+While finalising this work, \citet{Zuntz21} put forward a paper on the optimisation of the tomographic binning for the DESC 3x2pt analysis.
+In particular, the {\sc ComplexSOM} method utilises a matrix of auto- and cross-power spectra, which is a statistic similar to the one employed in this work.
+While in this work the redshift bin edges of the galaxy sample are fixed, the {\sc ComplexSOM} method instead optimises the parameters that determine the bin edges.

 Our work demonstrates that the optimisation method provides a significant improvement of the redshift distribution of a synthetic survey compared to photometric estimates of the redshift.
 Therefore it provides a promising complement to existing redshift calibration methods in upcoming surveys.
 An application to observational data is left for future work.